sebastienjouhans/XamarinFormsPlayground/README.md

 * bindable property (in behavior)
 * custom control with bindable property
 * message box service for message alerts
-* custom button render (android has custom color on press, how to do this in the other platforms?)
 * activity indicator
-* custom button
-* custom renderer for button (custom press state for Android and WP)
+* custom button renderer with custom press state for Android and WP